Maitham16/Cloud-Storage/README.md

 In data parallelism, data is partitioned into several blocks, and these blocks are processed in parallel.
 This is known as Single Program Multiple Data (SPMD), where multiple copies of the same program run concurrently, each on a different data block.

-#### Example of Speed-up Calculation
+### Example of Speed-up Calculation

 Consider a task that takes 100 seconds to complete sequentially (T(1) = 100s).
-If the same task is parallelized across 10 machines and now takes 15 seconds (T(10) = 15s), the speed-up, S(10), would be approximately 6.67.
+If the same task is parallelized across 10 machines and now takes 15 seconds (T(10) = 15s), the speed-up, S(10), would be 100 / 15 ≈ 6.67.
 This means the task is approximately 6.67 times faster when parallelized across 10 machines.

 <img src="7.png" width="50%">